Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 We will now see that from the raw tweet one can extract some features that are not explicit in the text body (here the tweets).
 This meta-data can be used for checking that the training set and the test set we have the same statistics.
-Indeed, if this weren't the case, then there are chances that the learning on the traning set poorly generalizes on the test set.
-On the contrary, if they have similar statistics for several of these fetures then one can be more confident that the model will give good resuts on the test set.
+Indeed, if this weren't the case, then there are chances that the learning on the training set poorly generalizes on the test set.
+On the contrary, if they have similar statistics for several of these features then one can be more confident that the model will give good results on the test set.
 It is therefore a good sanity check to do before even starting to work on the model.

-On the other hand, the statistics of these feature might be slightly different for the tweets that speak about disters compared to the ones that do not.
+On the other hand, the statistics of these feature might be slightly different for the tweets that speak about disasters compared to the ones that do not.
 If this is the case, then one could use this meta-data and leverage these differences in the statistics to develop a model classifying the tweets.

-I found this idea interesting and so, as a firt step, I tried to classifiy the tweets using the meta data only, and see how I can go with this.
+I found this idea interesting and so, as a first step, I tried to classify the tweets using the meta data only, and see how I can go with this.
 I will develop more about this the models I used for that in the next section.
 Let me now tell you what features I have extracted from the tweets.
 Several of these features are presented in this [Kaggle notebook](https://www.kaggle.com/gunesevitan/nlp-with-disaster-tweets-eda-cleaning-and-bert), and others have been added by myself.
-In total I have extracted 15 features:
+In total, I have extracted 15 features:
 1. The number of hashtags of a tweet.
-2. The number of capipitalized words in a tweet
+2. The number of capitalized words in a tweet
 3. The number of words of a tweet
 4. The number of unique words of a tweet
-5. The number url of a tweet
+5. The number URLs of a tweet
 6. The mean word length of a tweet
 7. The number of characters of a tweet
 8. the number of punctuation characters of a tweet
 9. The number of mentions of a tweet
-10. The number of mentions of a tweet that can be found in tweets of the training set labeled as 'tweet taklking about a disater'.
+10. The number of mentions of a tweet that can be found in tweets of the training set labeled as 'tweet talking about a disaster'.
   The idea is that, some mentions might be particularly frequent in the tweets talking about disasters.
 One can think about mention of newspapers' accounts etc.
-11. The number of mentions of a tweet that can be found in tweets of the training set labeled as 'tweet *not* taklking about a disater'.
+11. The number of mentions of a tweet that can be found in tweets of the training set labeled as 'tweet *not* talking about a disaster'.
     The idea is the same as above, but with the tweets that do not talk about a disaster.
 12. The difference between the last two features.
-13. The number of [2-grams](https://www.wikiwand.com/en/N-gram) of a tweet that are among the top 100 2-grams in tweets of the training set labeled as 'tweet taklking about a disater'
+13. The number of [2-grams](https://www.wikiwand.com/en/N-gram) of a tweet that are among the top 100 2-grams in tweets of the training set labeled as 'tweet talking about a disaster'
-14. The number of 2-grams of a tweet that are among the top 100 2-grams in tweets of the training set labeled as 'tweet *not* taklking about a disater'.
+14. The number of 2-grams of a tweet that are among the top 100 2-grams in tweets of the training set labeled as 'tweet *not* talking about a disaster'.
   The idea of this feature and the previous one is that some 2-grams can be more frequent in "disaster tweets" and other 2-gram more present in "none disaster tweets".
 15. The difference between the last two features

 <i class="fas fa-exclamation-triangle" style="font-size:2em;"></i> One needs to be very careful when writing the code that will extract these features:
 Some of them (the features 10, 11, 13, and 14) use the labels ('target' feature of the data set) of the training set in order to extract the relevant information.
-You should allow your code to use the labels on the traning set **only**, **not** on the validation set.
-Not paying attention to that can result in a label leakage (aka target leakage) which [wikipedia defines](https://www.wikiwand.com/en/Leakage_(machine_learning)) as follows:
+You should allow your code to use the labels on the training set **only**, **not** on the validation set.
+Not paying attention to that can result in a label leakage (aka target leakage) which [Wikipedia defines](https://www.wikiwand.com/en/Leakage_(machine_learning)) as follows:

 > In statistics and machine learning, leakage (also data leakage, or target leakage) is the use of information in the model training process which would not be expected to be available at prediction time, causing the predictive scores (metrics) to overestimate the model's utility when run in a production environment.[1]
 Leakage is often subtle and indirect, making it hard to detect and eliminate.
 Leakage can cause modeler to select a suboptimal model, which otherwise could be outperformed by a leakage-free model.[1]